stark/siji/Readme.md

 #Procon

-Procon is an iconic Bitmap font based on Stlarch font, Sm4tik xbm icon pack, Lokaltog Symbols font, xbm-icon font, Uushi font, FontAwesome with some personal additions.
+Procon is an iconic Bitmap font based on the excellent Stlarch font and inherits additional glyphs from Sm4tik xbm icon pack, Lokaltog Symbols font, xbm-icon font, Uushi font, FontAwesome with some personal additions.

-Procon is built on top of Stlarch, so your existing stlarch hexcodes will work just fine.
+Procon is built on top of Stlarch, so your existing stlarch hexcodes will **just work**.

 Procon is a **Work In Progress** Project that I work in my free time, so more glyphs will be added over the time.

 ##What's the difference between Stlarch and Procon ?

 - Procon comes with **150 new glyphs**, selectively ported from other fonts and xbm icons.
-- Increased font spacing.
+- Increased letter spacing.
 - Properly centered glyphs.

 ##How to get the glyph codes ?